 I couldn’t decide so chose two Comtés, the 20-month which I had bought recently from this vendor and knew was outstanding and the 44-month based on his recommendation.

 Most of the French people, including guests that had arrived, had never heard of nor tasted a Comte of 44 months.

 They were truly in awe.
 This Comte is a bit more fragile and the flavour was outstanding.
 It was a huge hit.

-Munster with Cumin Seeds: Munster with cumin seeds is one of my favourites cheeses and is always a popular addition to a cheese board.
+Munster with Cumin Seeds: Munster with cumin seeds is one of my favourite cheeses and is always a popular addition to a cheese board.

 Crottin de Chavignol: I asked for some guidance here on a creamier and milder goat cheese.

 Blue Cheese: You know I love my Blue Cheese!
-I rounded the cheese platter out with a blue, and asked the fromager for something on the milder side.
+I rounded the cheese platter out with a blue cheese and asked the fromager for something on the milder side.

 The Score On The French Cheese Board

 As we started to devour the French cheese platter, in true French style a chorus a “Mmmmmms” went round the table.
 The conversation continued and suddenly Guigui, one of the hostesses, announced that she was awarding me a 19/20 for the selection of French cheeses.